 At a previous office we had a tie with Delta Dental because they are a nonprofit [Delta Dental of Arizona Foundation].
 So, through that office we were a recipient of a Delta Dental grant which is huge.
 That helped so many people in a really large way; making an impact and helping them receive treatments and care that really nobody else is paying for at the moment.

-Can you explain why Delta Dental of Arizona’s Special Health Care Needs benefit is important and how it will impact your patients?
+Can you explain why Delta Dental of Arizona’s Special Health Care Needs benefit is important and how it impacts your patients?

 The patients that we see here, especially the ones with special health care needs, benefit from being at the dentist frequently for multiple reasons.
 They can get more familiar with the team, with the environment and with our expectations for what they’ll be expected to do in the dental office.
 I think that’s [Special Health Care Needs benefit] really helpful cause it’ll be able to get people in more frequently and makes a huge difference along the way in desensitization.
 If you could see somebody in three months, instead of seeing them in six months, you’re able to really make a relationship with them and you can build trust with them in a different way.